nats-io/nats-mq/docs/tutorial.md

 Bridges inherently have a lot of parts, let's walkthrough a setup with NATS, MQ series, the bridge, a GO client and a Java client.
 The code for the two clients is available in this repo under the `message/examples` and `java/src/main/java/io/nats/mqbridge/examples` folders.
 The high level architecture is this:

-* The bridge is configured to map:
+* The bridge will be configured to map:
   * The subject *tick* to the queue *DEV.QUEUE.1*
   * The queue *DEV.QUEUE.1* to the subject *tock*

-* The `tick` example sends a message to NATS on the subject *tick*.
+* The `tick` example will send a message to NATS on the subject *tick*.
 This message contains
   * A user specified string
   * A counter property
   * A property with the current time as a unix timestamp